You’re a new software developer and everyone at your office is buzzing about scrum, agile and their next daily standup.

 How does Scrum work?

 SCRUM starts with the Product Owner.
-This team member has the vision for what the final product needs to be.
+This team member has a vision for what the final product needs to be.
 He or she knows the project or product requirements and makes final decisions on what is included or excluded.
+They are often the voice of the customer, considering things like UX, functionality and what would make sense to a customer who is not involved in development.

 It’s essential that there only be one Product Owner and that their authority goes uncontested.
 At the end of the day, it is the Product Owner who must take responsibility for the success or the failure of the project.